 No credit checks

-The good news is payday lenders generally don’t check your credit history.
+The good news is that payday lenders generally don’t check your credit history.
 Their primary concern is your ability to repay the loan, which is why being able to provide proof of income is so important.
 This also means your credit score won’t be dinged by a hard inquiry.

 Easy application process